 Menopause can bring a wide range of symptoms that spell discomfort to women.
 Among the most common symptoms include hot flashes, mood swings, irritability, restless sleep, anxiety, irregular periods, fuzzy thinking, and weight gain.
 While hormone replacement therapy is available, the approach can also increase a woman’s risk of breast cancer, heart disease and stroke.
 Here are some natural remedies that provide safe and effective alternatives to hormone therapy.
 Menopause Sleepwear From Cool-jams

 Environmental changes: For restless nights and night sweating, consider making environmental changes in your bedroom.
-Use wicking sleepwear and temperature regulating sheets, cooling mattress pads, cooling pillows and cooling blankets to help keep you cooler, drier and more comfortable while sleeping.
+Consider switching to wicking sleepwear and temperature regulating bed sheets and pillows to help control the temperature in your bed.